 Lindsay is a retired Australian-born schoolteacher of mathematics in England, Australia and later in the West Indies and an international chess arbiter.
 He returned to England in 2001 and took-up stewarding at Lords Cricket Ground and other Middlesex commitments.
 He had been a keen cricketer in his youth.
 He joined the Society in 2004 to research his Irish Taaffe ancestors.
 Following requests by the Council for qualified assistance in the library he volunteered on a regular basis, later in 2010 becoming the overall Librarian.

 Claire Bradley, BA

-Claire joined the Society in 2012 and quickly became an active member, first on the Ireland Branch Committee, where she served as Honorary Secretary for 2 years before becoming the current Chairperson in 2016.
-She is a Dublin-based freelance genealogist.
-She holds a Certificate in Family History from University College Dublin and also teaches a bi-annual beginners genealogy class in Malahide.
+Claire joined the Society in 2012 and quickly became an active member, first on the Ireland Branch Committee, where she served as Honorary Secretary for 2 years before becoming the Ireland Branch Chairperson from 2016-2018 and again from October 2019-July 2020 on a temporary basis.
+She was elected to the Council in 2014 and has taken on several different projects for the Society, including ongoing website development, lecturing and has published three articles in The Irish Genealogist in 2015, 2018 & 2020.
+Claire is a Dublin-based freelance genealogist.
+She holds a Certificate in Family History from University College Dublin, runs an active blog and also teaches a bi-annual beginners genealogy class in Malahide.